Tminww/shekshuev.github.io/docs/databases/development/js/database-connection.md

 6. `"dependencies"` – Main runtime dependencies.
 All packages are installed locally via file references (`file:packages/...`) instead of from the internet.
 This is useful in offline environments or when using a local package repository.

-   - `dotenv` – Loads environment variables from `.env` into `process.env`.
-   - `express` – Main framework for building REST APIs.
-   - `pg` – Official PostgreSQL client library for Node.js.

 7. `"devDependencies"` – Development-only dependencies.
 These are not included in the production build.

-   - `nodemon` – Automatically restarts the server on file changes.
-   - `jest` – A testing framework for unit and integration tests.

 Place the following packages into the `src/packages` folder: